Babitdor/NFT_Marketplace/README.md

 ## `open Ganache`
 Create a Blockchain server,
-Take one of the Ganacher and link to your Metamask Wallet by pasting the secret key.
+Take one of the accounts in Ganache and import it to your Metamask Wallet by pasting the secret key.
 (Localhost 8575 network)

 ## `truffle compile`
 To compile the Solidity Contracts.